What are the differences between Webinars, Podcasts and e-Learning Modules?

 Webinar Formats: Live or Pre-recorded?

 Popular webinar formats fall into 2 main categories: ‘live’ or pre-recorded.

 - A digital event that occurs at a set time

 - Fees for hosting the event depend on the platform, duration (time length) and number of attendees

 - Audience participation involves questions and answers (Q&A) during OR after the presentation

 - Real-time events

-- Presenter(s) and audience attend via the internet
+- Presenter(s) and audience attend via an internet connection

 - OR pre-recorded ‘Studio-format’ (no audience)